f4str/sauce-searcher/README.md

 ## Making API calls

-You can make API calls to search for anime, manga, visual novels, and doujins using the appropriate routes described below.
+You can make API calls to search for anime, manga, light novels, visual novels, and doujins using the appropriate routes described below.
 Spaces and special characters are allowed.

 ### Anime: